venjamin27/boltpilot/README.md

 ### if you're using comma2 or Eon(Lepro, .. ), please use  comma2_Eon-final branch.
 ### if you're unfamilier with git manifulation, do use "develop" or "release" branch. it will be get updated as stable as. (maybe .. )
 ### from 0.8.14, many codes from Hyundai-kia fork from @neokii, thx for @neokii
 ### ir you want using CommaPedal with this fork, you have to use "metric unit system" and turn on "CommaPedal" in toggles.
+AND  you must drive in "L" gear at BOLT.

 any issues are welcomes.